qurben/dynamic_json/README.md

 ## Roadmap

 I am looking at implementing some kind of OAuth implementation to properly include Twitter on a website.
+See bd4dc9aecbb6edf2689dce3060dad491671583fb

 ## Notes

 This extension is still in development, so use it at your own risk.
 It should work just as stable as _Dynamic XML_.
 Be aware of the fact that the XML structure may change after updating to a next version; it is now just made to work, tidying up is next.

+## Changes

+0.1.2: Generated JSON is much cleaner, the default class provided in Symphony creates a lot of junk